Eyelid Surgery In Glendale, CA

 After surgery, the surgeon will probably lubricate your eyes with ointment and may apply a bandage.
-Your eyelids may feel tight and sore as the anesthesia wears off, but you can control any discomfort with the pain medication prescribed by your surgeon.
-If you feel any severe pain, call your surgeon immediately.
+Your eyelids may feel tight and sore as the anesthesia wears off, but you can control any discomfort with the pain medication prescribed by Dr. Berger.
+If you feel any severe pain, call Dr. Berger immediately.

 You should be able to read or watch television after two or three days.
 However, you won’t be able to wear contact lenses for about two weeks, and even then they may feel uncomfortable for a while.

 How long is the recovery process?

 Healing is a gradual process, and your scars may remain slightly pink for six months or more after surgery.
 Eventually, though, they’ll fade to a thin, nearly invisible white line.

 For an eyelid lift in Glendale California contact board certified plastic surgeon Dr. Saul Berger

 As people age, the eyelid skin stretches, muscles weaken, and fat accumulates around the eyes, causing “bags” above and below.

 The surgeon closes the incisions with fine sutures, which will leave nearly invisible scars.

 Before surgery, the surgeon marks the incision sites, following the natural lines and creases of the upper and lower eyelids.